IsraelCabrera/frigate/docs/docs/guides/getting_started.md

 ### Step 6: Enable recordings

-In order to review activity in the Frigate UI, recordings need to be enabled.
+In order to review activity in the Security UI, recordings need to be enabled.

 To enable recording video, add the `record` role to a stream and enable it in the config.
 If record is disabled in the config, it won't be possible to enable it in the UI.